Mariners add offense to support strong effort by Yusei Kikuchi, down Tampa Bay 4-2

 He wasn’t quite as dominant compared to past outings with all of his pitches down a few ticks in velocity, but he allowed just two runs (one earned) on six hits with two walks and five strikeouts.

+“I didn’t feel like I had my absolute best stuff tonight, but I was able to make big pitches in big situation, especially with my breaking ball and my secondary stuff,” Kikuchi said through an interpreter.
+“And Cal (Raleigh) did a great job of calling a great game.”

 Kikuchi’s first pitch of the game a “get-it-over” 91-mph fastball wasn’t taken for a complimentary strike.
-Nope, Randy Arozarena ambushed the gift pitch down the middle, sending his 16th homer deep into the left field seats.
+Nope, Randy Arozarena ambushed the pitch down the middle, sending his 16th homer deep into the left field seats.

 He gave up a hard single to Wander Franco two pitches later.
-It looked like he might be in serious trouble when Nelson Cruz hammered a hard groundball down the third baseline.
+It looked like he might be in serious trouble when Nelson Cruz hammered a hard ground ball down the third baseline.
 But Kyle Seager, Cruz’s self-proclaimed “best friend,” made a difficult backhanded stop and threw off balance to second base where Abraham Toro was waiting to step on the bag and use his plus-throwing arm to fire to first for a double play.
 Instead of a 2-0 deficit and a runner on second, Kikuchi had the bases empty and two outs.

-He retired nine of the next 10 batters he faced.
+“It was a big momentum shifter early in the game,” Kikuchi said.

 Meanwhile the Mariners hitters got that first run back, making young right-hander Luis Patino work for every out in his brief pitch-filled outing.
 The 21-year-old, who started a game and made a relief appearance against Seattle as a member of the Padres, was anything but efficient early.

 He needed 22 pitches to get through the first inning scoreless.
-It took Patino another 28 pitches to finish a second inning where he allowed a lead-off double to Jake Fraley, who came around to score on a deep sac fly from Cal Raleigh to tie the game at 1-1.
+It took Patino another 28 pitches to finish a second inning where he allowed a lead-off double by Jake Fraley, who came around to score on a deep sac fly from Raleigh to tie the game at 1-1.

 The Mariners took the lead for good in the fourth inning.
-Abraham Toro continued this torrid start to his Mariners career, jumping on a loopy first-pitch curveball from Patino and redirecting it into right field stands with a 105 mph exit velocity for his 10th hit and third homer in his first seven games with the team.
+Toro continued his torrid start as a Mariner, jumping on a loopy first-pitch curveball from Patino and redirecting it into the right field stands with a 105 mph exit velocity for his 10th hit and third homer in his first seven games with the team.

+“I was looking for a curveball first pitch,” Toro said.
+“He threw me one on the first pitch in my first at-bat.”

 The blast measured 430 feet.
-Toro, who has reached based in every game with Seattle, finished with two hits on the night.
+Toro, who has reached base in every game with Seattle, finished with two hits on the night.
+He has 11 hits in 25 at-bats since joining the Mariners (.444) with three doubles, three homers, five RBI and eight runs scored.

 But the Mariners weren’t through.